Global funds buying main Asian indexes missing out on winners

 Broader indexes and those focused on smaller companies better reflect a country’s economic performance.

-The MSCI Asia ex-Japan Small-Cap index .dMIAX000S0P, for instance, has slipped 5.4 percent this year - almost half the main MSCI benchmark’s decline.
+The MSCI Asia ex-Japan Small-Cap index, for instance, has slipped 5.4 percent this year - almost half the main MSCI benchmark’s decline.

-Japan's Topix .TOPX, which comprises nearly 1,900 companies, has gained 2.8 percent this year, while the Nikkei 225 of the nation's largest firms has fallen 0.3 percent.
+Japan’s Topix, which comprises nearly 1,900 companies, has gained 2.8 percent this year, while the Nikkei 225 of the nation’s largest firms has fallen 0.3 percent.

 With developed markets’ growth improving and Asia slowing, betting on companies tied to the former may not seem like a bad strategy.